WowDevTools/libwarcraft/README.md

 * TRS (Hashmap Translation Table): Read support.

 The following formats are still in progress, and may not work as intended (or at all):
-* MDX (Partial Read, Wrath of the Lich King.
-No animation data exposed, but it's being read internally.)
+* MDX (Model).
+Partial Read, Wrath of the Lich King.
+No animation data exposed, but it's being read internally.
-* WMO (Stubbed)
+* WMO (World Model Object).
+Classes stubbed.
 * ADT (Areadata Tile).
 Near-full read support, up to and including Wrath of the Lich King.

 The following formats are not implemented yet: